 “Well… I don’t…”

 “Yes, obviously, you haven’t lived that times and you neither know about that.
-There’s only two things you can do, for your own sake: One is, if you see any other insect bite rub lemon on it.
+There are only two things you can do, for your own sake: One is if you see any other insect bite rub lemon on it.
 Then, burn the citric piece.
-If it’s a Chirpywangler bite you’ll remove the bad thing of you which will prevent you’ll say more absurd things.
+If it’s a Chirpywangler bite you’ll remove the bad thing of you, which will prevent you’ll say more absurd things.
 Well, it wouldn’t really prevent your lack of quality comments but at least it will prevent the most dangerous behaviours and foolishness for yourself.
-In other hand, if it’s a common and simple insect bite.
-The lemon will help as antiseptic so you’ll not have to worry about it”
+In another hand, if it’s a common and simple insect bite.
+The lemon will help as antiseptic so you’ll not have to worry about it.”

 “Alright, thanks.
 And which is the second thing?”

 “To drink extra honey sweet with lemon juice tea.”